iifl-logo

 2. Nomination & Remuneration Committee

-The Company has a Nomination & Remuneration Committee comprising of two independent directors and one non- independent director namely, Shri Tapas Kumar Bhattacharya (Chairman), Shri Debasish Ray and Shri Bankat Lai Gaggar.
+The Nomination & Remuneration Committee comprises of two independent directors and one non- independent director namely, Shri Tapas Kumar Bhattacharya (Chairman), Shri Debasish Ray and Shri Bankat Lai Gaggar.
 The Committee met twice during the year.

 3. Risk Management Committee

-The Company has a Risk Management Committee comprising of three members, namely Shri Debasish Ray (Chairman), Shri Bankat Lai Gaggar (Director) and Shri S P Kumar.
-The Committee met twice duringtheyear.
+The Risk Management Committee comprises of three members, namely Shri Debasish Ray (Chairman), Shri Bankat Lai Gaggar (Director) and Shri S P Kumar (Manager & CFO).
+The Committee met four times during the year.

 4. Stakeholders Relationship Committee